mirfan899/sppas/Packager/plugins/classphones/README.txt

 date:       2017-01-04
 version:    1.0
 copyright:  Copyright (C) 2017  Brigitte Bigi
-license:    GNU Public License, v3
+license:    GNU Public License version 3 or any later version
 brief:      SPPAS plugin to create tiers with the phonemes classification.

 This plugin allows to create annotations of the classification of phonemes: